 Early identification of professional safety expertise in the project is important.
-Hydrogen safety experts should be involved as early as possible, preferably at the initial stage, to ensure that relevant RCS, safety engineering knowledge, best practices and procedures are properly accounted for, described and consistently applied as part of the project implementation.
+Persons skilful in hydrogen safety should be involved as early as possible, preferably at the initial stage, to ensure that relevant RCS, safety engineering knowledge, best practices and safety procedures are properly accounted for, described and consistently applied as part of the project implementation.
 The expertise should be sought in safety relevant activities that could include but not limited to:

-Safety analysis of a system, process or/and infrastructure documentation ensuring that safety issues are properly addressed and budgeted to close the most important knowledge gaps and technological bottlenecks.

-- Reviewing RCS and safety engineering solutions to assist with approval of project outcomes if needed. - Inspecting and performing regular reviews of the installation to ensure the safe execution of the project. - Investigation of near-misses, incidents and accidents, formulation of lessons learned and reporting to databases and publicly available sources like conference and journal papers. - Understanding of knowledge gaps and technological bottlenecks in the area of the project. - Track record in performing hydrogen safety research and/or engineering, etc.
+- Safety analysis of a system, process or/and infrastructure documentation, ensuring that safety issues are properly addressed and budgeted to close the most important knowledge gaps and technological bottlenecks. - Reviewing RCS and safety engineering solutions to assist with approval of project outcomes if needed. - Inspecting and performing regular reviews of the installation to ensure the safe execution of the project. - Reporting and investigating of near-misses and incidents, formulation of lessons learned and reporting to databases and publicly available sources like conference and journal papers. - Understanding of knowledge gaps and technological bottlenecks in the area of the project. - Track record in performing hydrogen safety research and/or engineering, etc.